TimoGuy/BTZC_game_engine/README.md

         - [ ] Add local transform editing in imgui inspector.
             - [x] Initial.
             - [ ] Fix rotation issues.
+                - Maybe there needs to be a specific euler angles thing that goes on?
+                - [x] If the uuid is different from the previous one, then recalculate the euler angles thing.
+                - [ ] Force `recalc_euler_angles` if transform gizmo is used.
         - [x] Add imguizmo on selected object.
             - [x] Initial.
             - [x] Fix the upside down issue.